Fluctuation theory and exit systems for positive self-similar Markov processes: Preliminaries and main results

-Assume hereafter that $\alpha>0.$ In the paper~\cite{La} Lamperti remarked that the Feller property at $0$ may fail for some pssMp and raised the question of providing necessary and sufficient conditions for the process $X$ to be a Feller process in $[0,\infty).$ For pssMp that hit $0$ in a finite time this problem has been solved in whole generality by Rivero \cite{r2005},\cite{r2007} and Fitzsimmons \cite{fitzsimmons}.
-Besides, it is known that for pssMp that never hit the state $0,$ the latter question is equivalent to studying the existence of entrance laws.
-This task, as well as the proof of the weak convergence of $(X, \p_x)$ as $x$ tends to zero, in the sense of finite dimensional distributions or in the sense of the weak convergence with respect to the Skorohod topology, has been carried by Bertoin, Caballero, Chaumont and Yor in \cite{beC}, \cite{BeY}, and \cite{CCh}.
-To explain their and our results we will assume hereafter that the pssMp $X$ is such that $\limsup_{t\to\infty}X_{t}=\infty$ a.s. which is equivalent to assume that the underlying L\'evy process $\xi$ is such that $\limsup_{t\to\infty}\xi_{t}=\infty.$ In the case that the process $\{{\rm h}_{s}, s\geq 0\}$ is not arithmetic, they provide necessary and sufficient conditions for the process $X$ to be Feller on $[0,\infty)$ and to have weak convergence with respect to the Skorohod topology as the starting point tends to $0$.
-These conditions are that $\er({\rm h}_{1})<\infty$ and $\er\left(\log^+\left(\int^{\varsigma_{(1,\infty)}}_{0}e^{\alpha\xi_{s}}{\rm d}s\right)\right)<\infty$.
-One of the main contributions of this paper is that we will prove that in fact the sole condition $\er({\rm h}_{1})<\infty$ is necessary and sufficient for the latter convergence to hold.
+Assume hereafter that $\alpha>0$.
+In~\cite{La} Lamperti remarked that the Feller property at $0$ may fail for some pssMp and raised the question of providing necessary and sufficient conditions for the process $X$ to be a Feller process in $[0,\infty)$.
+For pssMp that hit $0$ in a finite time this problem has been solved in complete generality by Rivero~\cite{r2005,r2007} and Fitzsimmons \cite{fitzsimmons}.
+It is known that for pssMp that never hit the state $0$, the latter question is equivalent to studying the existence of entrance laws.
+This task, as well as the proof of the weak convergence of $(X, \p_x)$ as $x$ tends to zero, in the sense of finite-dimensional distributions or in the sense of the weak convergence with respect to the Skorohod topology, has been carried by Bertoin and Caballero in \cite{beC}, Bertoin and Yor in~\cite{BeY} and Chaumont and Caballero in \cite{CCh}.
+To explain their results and our results, we will assume hereafter that the pssMp $X$ is such that $\limsup_{t\to\infty}X_{t}=\infty$ a.s. which is equivalent to assuming that the underlying L\'{e}vy process $\xi$ is such that $\limsup_{t\to\infty}\xi_{t}=\infty$.
+In the case that the process $\{{\mathrm h}_{s}, s\geq0\}$ is not arithmetic, they provide necessary and sufficient conditions for the process $X$ to be Feller on $[0,\infty)$ and to have weak convergence with respect to the Skorohod topology as the starting point tends to~$0$.
+These conditions are that $\er({\mathrm h}_{1})<\infty$ and $\er (\log^+(\int^{\varsigma_{(1,\infty)}}_{0}e^{\alpha\xi _{s}}\,\dd s))<\infty$.
+One of the main contributions of this paper is that we will prove that in fact the sole condition $\er({\mathrm h}_{1})<\infty$ is necessary and sufficient for the latter convergence to hold.